bomberman30/Cardputer-Game-Station-Emulators/README.md

 | 🔘 Quit Game | **G0 (hold 1 s)** | Go back to menu |

 The `j` key is also bound as Button A to allow an alternative layout for player preference.
+The `z` key is also bound as Arrow Down to allow the use of a D-PAD.

 ## M5Stack Joystick